 With implementation of the proposed actions, wildlife resources within the project footprints are not anticipated to be impacted by the clearing of scattered vegetation within the project area ditches.
-However, disturbance and noise from the construction equipment would temporarily disperse Awildlife species from the project area.
-Once the project is completed, wildlife species would be expected to return to the project area.
-The minor habitat loss and temporary disturbance would not adversely impact the general populations of wildlife species within the region, as extensive forested areas and suitable habitat is readily available within the vicinity of the project area, specifically riverside of the levee.
-The removal of 6.7 acres of trees would eliminate habitat for wildlife; however, the area on the riverside of the levee consists primarily of forested habitat.
-Therefore it is likely that displaced organisms would successfully relocate to those areas.
+However, disturbance and noise from the construction equipment will temporarily disperse wildlife species from the project area.
+Once the project is completed, wildlife species will be expected to return to the project area.
+The minor habitat loss and temporary disturbance will not adversely impact the general populations of wildlife species within the region, as extensive forested areas and suitable habitat is readily available within the vicinity of the project area, specifically riverside of the levee.
+The removal of 6.7 acres of trees will eliminate habitat for wildlife; however, the area on the riverside of the levee consists primarily of forested habitat.
+Therefore it is likely that displaced organisms will successfully relocate to those areas.